IBM-Cloud/docs/toolchains/toolchains_using.md

 1. On the DevOps dashboard, on the **Toolchains** tab, click the toolchain to manage, and then click **Manage**.
 Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**, and then click **Manage**.
 1. Click the link to your organization.
 1. On the Manage Organizations page, click **Invite a User** and type the user's email address.
-1. If you want to give advanced permissions to the user, select one or more of the **Manager**, **Billing Manager**, or **Auditor** check boxes.
+1. If you want to give advanced permissions to manage users in {{site.data.keyword.Bluemix_notm}} orgs, select one or more of the **Manager**, **Billing Manager**, or **Auditor** check boxes.
 1. Click **INVITE**.
 1. Click **SAVE**.

 ## Deleting a toolchain
 {: #deleting_a_toolchain}

 You can delete a toolchain and specify which of the associated tool integrations you want to delete.
+When you delete a toolchain, the deletion cannot be undone.

 1. On the DevOps dashboard, on the **Toolchains** tab, click the toolchain to delete, and then click **Manage**.
 Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**, and then click **Manage**.
-1. Click **Delete Toolchain** and review the tool integrations that you are deleting.
+1. Click **Delete Toolchain** and review or adjust the tool integrations that you are deleting.
 1. Confirm the deletion by typing the name of the toolchain and clicking **Delete**.

  **Tip**: When you delete a GitHub tool integration, the associated GitHub repo is not deleted from GitHub.
 You must manually remove the repo from GitHub.